There isn’t too much known about the Crescent Mill or the Rosey mine.

 In 1925, a man by the name of Rosario Arcuri staked claims on the old List mine and it was renamed the Rosey.

 Today, the old brick chimney of the smelter is all that remains of the lonely mining camp of Crescent.
-The site is inside of the newly created Basin and Range National Monument.
+The site is inside of the recently created Basin and Range National Monument.